Faculty

 Dr. Marchessault is the PI for Archive/Counter-Archive: Activating Moving Image Heritage (2018-2024 SSHRC Partnership Grant), a research collaboration involving more than 14 community and artist run archives in Canada devoted to diverse histories from Indigenous, LGBTQ, immigrant and women’s histories.
 Her research explores the afterlife of moving image archives as art forms and new forms of historical knowledge.

-Research interests include archives and counter-archives, media materiality, live cinema and real-time, urban space and visual culture, expanded cinema, feminist, queer and post-colonial media, cultural festivals and performance, curatorial studies, theories of spectatorship, phenomenology, history on/through screens, climate change studies.
+Research interests: archives and counter-archives, media materiality, live cinema and real-time, urban space and visual culture, expanded cinema, feminist, queer and post-colonial media, cultural festivals and performance, curatorial studies, theories of spectatorship, phenomenology, history on/through screens, climate change studies.

 Taien Ng-Chan